raiwa/Modular-Checkout/README.md

     - address block in checkout_shipping/payment: 1 or 3 modules
     - shipping/payment address block in checkout_confirmation: 1 or 4 modules (or 2)
-    - old "checkout_new_address.php" module: call in modules via "include" or move content into new modules.
+    - old "checkout_new_address.php" module: call in modules via "include" DECIDED

 5.   checks/tests to be performed, DONE:
     - remove class="clearfix"line in all modules